GaretGreen/mochi-xmas/README.md

 ## Deploy (GitHub Pages)
 This repo includes a GitHub Actions workflow that builds `dist/` and deploys it to GitHub Pages on pushes to `main`.

-In GitHub:
+In GitHub (one-time setup):
-- Settings → Pages → set Source to GitHub Actions.
+- Settings → Pages → Source: GitHub Actions
+- Settings → Actions → General → Workflow permissions: Read and write permissions

+Deploy:
+- Push/merge to `main` (or change the workflow branch if you use a different default branch)
+- GitHub → Actions → “Deploy to GitHub Pages” should run and publish the site

 Note: `vite.config.js` uses `base: './'` so the app works when served from a sub-path.